 - Any competitive trail class, open to Standardbreds or all breeds, either in a riding ring or on the trail.
 Can be ridden or in-hand.
 Includes: Western trail class, judged trail ride, and competitive obstacle events - 18.
 Speed/Gymkhana - Any timed class open to Standardbreds or all breeds where horses are judged by time placings. - Examples: Barrel racing, keyhole, flag race, down & back, keg race, bowtie, and pole bending. - 19.
-Non-Timed Games - Any non-timed games class open to Standardbreds or all breeds where horses are judged by specific rules, in the show book or gymkhana class listing. - Examples: Ride-a-buck, command, break & out, egg & spoon, costume class. - 20.
-Working Horse - Any class that is judged or timed that would be considered a working class. - Examples: Team penning, team sorting, team roping, herding, ranch horse pleasure, etc. - Ten (10) participation points will be awarded. - If event is placed, the corresponding additional points awarded are: - i.
+Non-Timed Games - Any non-timed games class open to Standardbreds or all breeds where horses are judged by specific rules, in the show book or gymkhana class listing. - Examples: Ride-a-buck, command, break & out, egg & spoon, costume class.

+20. Working Horse

+- Any class that is judged or timed that would be considered a working class. - Examples: Team penning, team sorting, team roping, herding, ranch horse pleasure, etc. - Ten (10) participation points will be awarded. - If event is placed, the corresponding additional points awarded are: - i.
 1st = 6 points - ii.
 2nd = 5 points - iii.
 3rd = 4 points - iv.
 4th = 3 points - v.
 5th = 2 points - vi.
 6th = 1 point - 21.
 Carriage Pleasure Driving Open - Any pleasure, performance or non-timed driving class open to Standardbreds or all breeds where horses are shown in a 2 or 4 wheeled vehicle - wooden or wire wheels.
-Includes combined driving and driven dressage. - Dressage includes classes where individual USEF or USDF tests are judged, including any recognized or non-recognized 2 or 3 phase driving events/tests with dressage, obstacles, and marathon and any 2 or 3 phase event/combined test with dressage, cross country and/or stadium course.

-- 22. Combined Driving Open - Any competitive timed driving class open to Standardbreds or all breeds where horses are shown in a 2 or 4 wheeled vehicle - wooden or wire wheels.
+Includes combined driving and driven dressage. - Dressage includes classes where individual USEF or USDF tests are judged, including any recognized or non-recognized 2 or 3 phase driving events/tests with dressage, obstacles, and marathon and any 2 or 3 phase event/combined test with dressage, cross country and/or stadium course. - 22.
+Combined Driving Open - Any competitive timed driving class open to Standardbreds or all breeds where horses are shown in a 2 or 4 wheeled vehicle - wooden or wire wheels.
 Includes obstacle driving. - 23.
 Driving Reinsmanship Open - A pleasure driving class in which entries are judged primarily on the ability and skill of the driver.
 Open to Standardbreds or all breeds where horses are shown in a 2 or 4 wheeled vehicle wooden or wire wheels. - 24.
 Versatility - Points from at least three (3) different divisions are totaled for the same horse and exhibitor combination. - To be eligible, horse and exhibitor combination must participate three (3) times in each division. - 25.
 Demos/Expos/Parades - Awarded for participation in public events or events organized for the purpose of education. - 26.
 Pleasure Horse & Rider Program (non-competitive) - Awarded to the horse and rider combinations that accomplishes the highest hours of non-competitive pleasure riding or driving. - ii.
 Exhibitor High Point Awards, through 6th place - 1.
-High Point Junior Exhibitor - Awarded to the junior exhibitor with the highest combined total points. - 2.
-High Point Exhibitor - Awarded to the exhibitor with the highest combined total points. - iii.
-Divisional High Point Awards - 1.
-High Point Rookie Horse - Awarded to the high point Rookie Horse with a combined total from all divisions. - 2.
-High Point Green Horse - Awarded to the high point Green Horse with a combined total from all divisions. - 3.
-High Point Novice Horse - Awarded to the high point Novice Horse with a combined total from all divisions. - 4.
-High Point Senior Horse - Awarded to the high point Senior Horse with a combined total from all divisions. - 5.
-Overall High Point Horse - Awarded to the horse with the highest combined total from all divisions.
+High Point Junior Exhibitor - Awarded to the junior exhibitor with the highest combined total points.

+- 2. High Point Senior Exhibitor - Awarded to the senior exhibitor with the highest combined total points. - 3.
+High Point Exhibitor - Awarded to the exhibitor with the highest combined total points.